Collision detection

 In most applications, collision are rare with respect to the frame rate, so performing test on every pair of objects, every frame is wasteful.

-This equality traces a parabolic horn through 4-dimensional space.
+This expression traces a parabolic horn through 4-dimensional space.
 For simplicity, a 4D bounding trapezoid can be used to bound this volume.

 Pairs of object's bounding volumes are tested for earliest possible time of intersection.
 This occurs when their 4D bounding boxes intersect.
 No further tests are mad until this intersection time is reached, at which point a more accurate test is performed and the space-time envelope is recomputed.